Stats at a glance

 - Longer shelf life than similar types of games

 Okay, let’s talk about the elephant (or unicorn) in the room: the artwork.
 This is the major draw for most people and what initially attracts people to the game.
 It’s cute and sometimes horrifying.
 Just the right mix of oddball and adorable that I really enjoy.
 Chances are you’re picking this up because of the box.

 The game itself is very easy to play and can be set up and put away pretty quickly.
-It’s always the games that are easy to set up that end up seeing more table time, just because its easier to get everyone to the table and the game quickly.
+It’s always the games that are easy to set up that end up seeing more table time, just because it’s easier to get everyone to the table and the game quickly.

 For such a small game, there’s really a lot of strategy involved.
 Normally, these games come with a high luck factor but that’s actually not the case here.
-Sure, the luck-of-the-draw adds inherent randomness to the game but it’s all about when and how you play your cards that will be the deciding factor in the game.
+Sure, the luck of the draw adds inherent randomness to the game but it’s all about when and how you play your cards that will be the deciding factor in the game.
 Overall, I’m rather impressed with what they’ve managed to accomplish here.
 They’ve turned a rather silly gimmick into a legitimate game.